-The Asia-Pacific Counsel Roundtable is an exclusive invitation-only event being held at the China Club, Hong Kong, on the afternoon of March 23 2017, directly before the Asia-Pacific Counsel Awards gala dinner.
+The Asia-Pacific Counsel Roundtable is an exclusive invitation-only event held at the China Club, Hong Kong, on the afternoon of March 22 2018, directly before the Asia-Pacific Counsel Awards gala dinner.

 The expansion of business across borders presents challenges such as the need to understand multiple diverse and even contradictory regulations and cultural environments.
 Exponentially intensified regulation – driven by persistent corporate scandals, loss of public confidence and political pressures on regulators – is shaping the current corporate landscape.
 One immediate consequence has been the rise of compliance as a corporate priority.
 Today, business growth and compliance are inseparable.

 - The most concerning aspects of emerging and enduring global compliance risks relating to:

 - Risk management processes and tools that organisations need to assess and mitigate risk

 - Detemining your organisation’s level of risk tolerance

 - Assessing, mitigating and managing reputational and regulatory risk